edoatley/azure-tf-iac-testing/Post1.md

 - Virtual Network - `terraform/modules/vnet`
 - Virtual Machine - `terraform/modules/vm`

-I will share the source code for these modules so will skip over that for now and focus on how to use them with Terragrunt.
+I will share all the source code when I have completed the other articles in this series so will skip over that for now and focus on how to use them with Terragrunt.

 ### Step 5 - deploy our first resource with Terragrunt